 Corporate Office Properties Trust is a real estate investment trust that leases its suburban office buildings located mainly around Baltimore and Washington, D.C.
 Recent leasing softness in the Washington, D.C. area has exposed weakness in its strategy.
 Read more

-Although the Washington, D.C. office market may remain weak in the near term, as the federal budget is reassessed and the market works through high vacancies, the area has been very good historically for landlords, and its long-term dynamics remain attractive.
-Constraints on building incremental supply combine with relatively steady demand for space from both U.S. and multinational entities to keep the long-term outlook favorable for landlords.
+In Washington, D.C., constraints on building incremental supply combine with relatively steady demand for space from both U.S. and multinational entities to keep the long-term outlook favorable for landlords.

 COPT's NOI margin is meaningfully below its early-2000s average near 70%.
 As COPT leases vacant space, it should be able to meaningfully expand its margin and cash flow.